 These sources are not only present on the surface web, but also the deep and dark web.
 For investigators and analysts, OSINT is a necessary tool for their investigations and analyses.
 That’s why OSINT is so widely used, which makes sense.

 On the downside, open-source data and information can easily overload teams due to the huge volume of unstructured data.
-Collecting and processing this data in a timely manner is not humanly possible without the help of OSINT tools.
+Searching and processing this data in a timely manner is not humanly possible without the help of OSINT tools.
 Furthermore, a large part of investigations consists of collecting open-source intelligence from the dark web, which cannot be accessed by standard browsers.
 When collecting data from the dark web, investigators do not want to be exposed to potential threats or being detected by threat actors.
 That’s why OSINT tools are required to meet these OSINT challenges.

 When choosing the right OSINT tools, it is important to look at the various functionalities that are needed to get actionable insights for taking action.
-For instance, crime investigators would like to use crime prediction software, social media investigation tools, and criminal investigation software to solve cases and prevent crimes.
+For instance, crime investigators would like to use crime prediction software, web investigation tools, and criminal investigation software to solve cases and prevent crimes.
 Other features they could be looking for are dark web security monitoring, cybersecurity footprinting, or location-based intelligence capabilities that will help them to get insight into the identities, movements, and intentions of threat actors.

 All these OSINT tools help investigators to analyze massive amounts of unstructured data, also in foreign languages, as well as provide tailored analytics to deliver immediate, high-impact results to meet these OSINT challenges that would otherwise be tedious and time-consuming.

 Since open-source intelligence (and SOCMINT intelligence) require an investigator or analyst to identify and correlate multiple data points to validate a threat before action, only the best OSINT tools must be used.